It was year 2011 when I graduated college and on the same year, I scored my first ever job where I am still working right now.

 What do I do now?

 I don’t know exactly what to do yet.
-What I just did was to list down what are the things that I should be changing, the things that are blocking me, reading articles, so that when bravery strikes me one day, I am ready.
+What I just did was to list down what are the things that I should be changing, the things that are blocking me and reading articles, so that when bravery strikes me one day, I am ready.

 The only sure thing right now is I am keeping my faith that this too shall pass.
 This is just a phase that I need to go through.
 And sooner or later, I will wake up brave enough to finally accept “change” and break through that boundary of safe zone that I made for myself.